andrewcooke/Drawing.jl/README.md

 * `paint()` defines a scope and, on closing, fills the current path.

-There are some constraints on how scopes are nested:
+There are some constraints on how scopes are nested: TODO

+## Attributes

+There are three kinds of attribute: bootstrap, output and state.

+The order of bootstrap and output attributes is not important, but they can only appear in the outermost scope.
+The order of state attributes may be important (eg the relative order of `Scale()` and `Transform()` and follows the order given in the scope, from left to right.

+### Boot Attributes

+TODO

+### Output Attributes

+TODO

+### State Attributes

+TODO

+## Actions

+Currently, all actions affect the Cairo path.

+TODO